neoking89/owlsight/README.md

 - `top_k`: The number of search results to return.
 - `search_query`: The search query to use for RAG.
 When ENTER is pressed and `active` is true, the search results can be seen directly in the console.

+### Huggingface Configuration

+- `search`: The search query to use for searching models on the Huggingface model hub.
+Use a keyword like "Chinese" or "Python" and press ENTER to see the search results.
+Alternatively, you can also keep this empty and press ENTER.
+- `top_k`: The number of search results to return.
+- `select_model`: The model to select from the search results.
+Use the LEFT and RIGHT arrow keys to select a model and press ENTER to load it.
+- `task`: The task to use for searching models on the Huggingface model hub.

 Here's an example of what the default configuration looks like:

 ```json